How To Feed A Loon

 • Place the beans in a large pot and cover them with water by a couple of inches.
 Bring to a boil and then immediately lower the heat.
 Add the onions and simmer gently for 3 hours, adding about ½ cup of water every 30 minutes, and stirring occasionally to prevent burning or sticking to the bottom of the pan.

-• Remove the pot from the heat and use a ladle or a large spoon to skim off liquid from the top of the beans and place in a small bowl.
+• Remove the pot from the heat and use a ladle or a large spoon to skim off liquid from the top of the beans and place them in a small bowl.
 The liquid level should be just under the top layer of the beans.
 Hold onto the skimmed liquid as you may need to add it to the puréed beans to reach the right consistency.

 • Stir in the chili powder, cumin, salt, and pepper.
 Continue stirring until fully incorporated.
 Transfer the beans to a large skillet.

-• Use an immersion blender, or potato masher, to purée the beans until they are smooth and creamy.
+• Use an immersion blender or potato masher to purée the beans until they are smooth and creamy.
 Transfer the beans to a large skillet over a burner on your stove.

 Notes

 As the pinto beans cook, they may turn a brown, even dark brown, color.
 This can happen if the beans have had a long shelf life.
-They naturally turn a darker color but lose absolutely no nutritional value of taste.
+They naturally turn a darker color but lose absolutely no nutritional value or taste.

 Pork lard is essential to making these beans taste authentic.
-It can found in Mexican/Hispanic food markets.
-We don't recommend using packaged lard (often in tubs) that can be found in many supermarkets.
-It doesn't have the right taste and also contains processed chemicals.
-See below for how to make pork lard yourself (it's really easy!).
+It can be found in Mexican/Hispanic food markets.
+We don’t recommend using packaged lard (often in tubs) that can be found in many supermarkets.
+It doesn’t have the right taste and also contains processed chemicals.
+See below for how to make pork lard yourself (it’s really easy!).

 The beans can be made 24 hours in advance.
 Keep in an air-tight container in the fridge.
 Reheat over medium heat, adding a little water or broth to them if they are too tight.